odetteg/odetteg.github.io/README.md

       <li>Data analysis with R and Bioconductor </li>
     </ul>

   <li>I am also developing my own course on Bacterial Genomics.
-Catch up with the course here </li>
+Catch up with the course <a href="https://github.com/gmeds/Bacterial-Genomics24.git"a/>here </li>

   </li>
 </ul>